cloudflare/cloudflare-docs/products/firewall/src/content/cf-dashboard/expression-preview-editor.md

 <Aside type='warning' header='Important'>

 Firewall Rules expressions have a 4KB limit.
 This is approximately 4,000 text characters.
-This limit applies whether you use the visual **Expression Builder** or edit your expression manually in the **Expression Editor** text box.
+This limit applies whether you use the visual **Expression Builder** or edit your expression manually in the **Expression Editor**.

 </Aside>